 After leaving San Diego on March 1, we drove all of 55 miles to spend a couple of nights in Temecula.
 The main purpose of this pitstop was so that we could drop the Airstream off at Airstream Inland Empire and have the brakes checked.
 You may recall, back in September we had an issue where one of our brakes needed to be replaced fairly emergently.
 Before heading back on the road, we wanted to make sure everything was copacetic.
 And it was.
-While in San Diego, we also had the brakes checked on the truck and the rear brakes replaced, so now we can continue our travels with one less thing to worry.
+While in San Diego, we also had the brakes checked on the truck and the rear brakes replaced, so now we can continue our travels with one less thing to worry about.

-We spent one night at the RV park at Pechanga Resort and Casino, one night in the hotel of the resort while the Airstream was getting looked at, and then another night at the RV park in order to get the fridge back up to temp after being shut off and to stock up on groceries as we’d next be heading to areas with real grocery stores.
+We spent one night at the RV park at Pechanga Resort and Casino, one night in the hotel of the resort while the Airstream was getting looked at, and then another night at the RV park in order to get the fridge back up to temp after being shut off and to stock up on groceries as we’d next be heading to areas without real grocery stores.

 For more about this RV park, read about our previous stays here and here.
 Of note, the Pechanga RV park is a part of Passport America and offers half off of the deluxe site rate Sunday through Wednesday night, making the stay very affordable at $30/night.